JeremyBankes/Web-Server-Application/README.md

 # Web-Server-Application
-A web server application build to serve multiple websites from the same machine
+A web server application built to serve multiple websites from the same machine